 - Salt & pepper to taste

-- Heat your preferred oil in a large skillet over medium-high heat.
+Optional: Heat your preferred oil in a large skillet over medium-high heat.
 Add sausages and brown each side, approx 3-5 min.
-Optional step is to add onions to the skillet once the sausages are done to brown them as well.
+An additional step is to add onions to the skillet once the sausages are done to brown them as well.

 - Add sausages and onion to the slow cooker.